Battle Ground Veterinary Clinic, P.C.

 What Happens After Euthanasia?

 There are a few different choices for care of remains.
-We offer private cremation (ashes returned to owner) or group cremation (ashes not returned) through Pet Rest.
+We offer private cremation (ashes and paw print returned to owner) or group cremation (ashes not returned) through Trusted Journey.
 If you wish to bury your pet at home, we offer immediate release of the remains.

-We also offer a clay paw print as a remembrance of your beloved pet.
-These are offered free of charge.
+We offer an In-House Pet Memorial Package, which includes a clay paw print as a remembrance of your beloved pet for an additional fee.
+Fur keepsakes are also an option and is at no charge.

 The Grieving Process